Please find first two chapters of my book here.

 I then started on a 45 year career, where I never looked back, never had to fight for titles or positions.
 What I earned or did not earn, it was because of my own efforts of lack there-off.
 I suffered no discernible discrimination, no harassment of any sort that held me back.
 Despite the fact that I am not white, it had no effect.
 If there had been men who hindered me, there were four men for every one who stood to mentor me, help me, and to even offer me choice assignments preferentially over my male peers.
 This is an advantage that most women in STEM fields do not publicly talk about.
 Now I hear women talking about how hard the tech world is for women, but this has not been my experience in the last 45 years in America.
 And I have worked in real engineering, of jet, rockets, space shuttle and satellites.
 The hardware kind.
 (Yes, I don’t think software engineering, is engineering!)
-I found the work environment fair and welcoming.
+I found the work environment fair and welcoming and I’ve always felt like I’ve been part of a workforce that has wanted to endorse and grow others, because they were nice people I’m sure, but many businesses are now looking to improve on how to reduce employee turnover, in whatever field or industry you might look in.
 I like to think that I always made as much money as my peers if not more, and never less.
 And not because I was a great negotiator but because that is the kind country America is.
 Merit is recognized and rewarded.